Home / Products / Aquasol A Capsule /

 Which foods contain vitamin A?

-Does deficiency of vitamin A cause blindness?
+Does a deficiency of vitamin A cause blindness?

-Affirmative, deficiency of vitamin A may cause blindness.
+Affirmative, a deficiency of vitamin A may cause blindness.
 Consult your doctor if you are facing issues with your eyesight to rule out the cause of your vision problem.

 How should Aquasol A Capsule be taken?

 Aquasol A Capsule should be taken in the dose and duration advised by your doctor.
-It is advised to take Aquasol A Capsule with food preferably at the same time each day to avoid the chances of missing a dose.
+It is advised to take Aquasol A Capsule with food, preferably at the same time each day, to avoid the chances of missing a dose.

 What if I forget to take a dose of Aquasol A Capsule?

 If you forget a dose of Aquasol A Capsule, take it as soon as you remember.
 However, if it is almost time for your next dose, skip the missed dose and take the next scheduled dose in the prescribed time.
-Do not double the dose to make up for the missed one as this may increase the chances of developing side effects.
+Do not double the dose to make up for the missed one, as this may increase the chances of developing side effects.

 Written by: